-The days before I leave for any significant amount of time are usually days filled with frenzy and a flurry of activity as I tie up loose ends and make sure I have whatever I will need to bring with me on my trip.
 I also make sure that my home is absolutely perfect, if not better than perfect.
 Who wants to come home to a mess and a state of disarray?

 A day or two before I leave, I change all the sheets and place new towels in the bathrooms.
 I fluff up all pillows on beds and couches.
 Beds are perfectly made.
 I vacuum each room and mop the kitchen and bathroom floors so that they shine!
 (At the risk of sounding like a commercial I use only my Shark steamer.
 It’s easier, more efficient, faster and way better than any mop.
 It also kills more germs than any mop ever will.
 If you don’t have one of these in your home, you should get one.
 And then thank me when you do!)